rjseymour66/rjseymour66.github.io/content/en/docs/webdev/javascript/foundations.md

     container.removeChild(container.firstChild);
 }
 ```
-So, while the container has a first child, remove the first child frm the container.
+So, while the container has a first child, remove the first child from the container.

 ### append() vs appendChild()